aene1/StringDatabase/DesignDoc.md

 ### Overview ###

-  The Kekenes-Huskey Lab has a pipeline called “PathwayAnalysis”.
+  The Kekenes-Huskey(PKH) Lab focuses on cell and molecular biophysics.
+Projects within the lab focus on has a pipeline called “PathwayAnalysis”.
 Our project is to integrate another step in the already existing pipeline.
 The goal of this project is to build a pipeline that takes as an input a list of receptors and outputs the activators and the downstream targets found within the STRING database.

 ### Context ###